aws-samples/sample-malaysia-secure-lz/cloudformation/malaysia_slz_cost_estimation_simple.md

 ## Conclusion

-The Malaysia Secured Landing Zone provides comprehensive security and governance capabilities for AWS multi-account environments.
+The Malaysia Secure Landing Zone provides comprehensive security and governance capabilities for AWS multi-account environments.
 The minimum viable setup with 8 core accounts has an estimated monthly cost of $2,827.70, covering essential security services, networking, backup, and compliance monitoring.